Tuesday, 16 July 2024

 How will God's name be kept holy?
 As God helps his people to live rightly, as they can choose to do, then God's name is seen in its true light.
 God is seen in truth.
 As the lives lived by God's people accord with what they say from God, so God's name may attract respect.
 The request relates to personal life and to group behaviour.

 It is a sad thing that God's name may be reviled.
 Paul cites the serious charge to the Jew of his day (and before): As it is written: “God’s name is blasphemed among the Gentiles because of you.”[fn]
 (Romans 2:24, NIV).
 Do you know of "God-people" who today bring God's name into disrepute?
-From the media it does sadly appear so in relation to some prominent instances.
+From the media it does painfully appear so in relation to some prominent instances.

 In that ancient era also it must have been very hard for some followers.
 Do you see difficulty in the advice: All who are under the yoke as slaves are to regard their own masters as worthy of all honor so that the name of God and our doctrine will not be [fn]spoken against (1 Timothy 6:1, NASB20)?
 The master may have been honouring the gods, very different from God.
 Hard to apply.
 Honour the master and thus honour God.